Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests and Non-Relativistic Gravity

 It is fascinating that there are alternatives to GR which can account for the classic tests using geometric properties different from curvature.
 As we have seen, this can be understood concisely as altering the projective structure encoded by the Levi-Civita connection, while leaving unmodified the conformal structure of the models of GR.
 Surely, maintaining this conformal structure would be essential to passing these tests as it was these very tests that distinguished Einstein's relativistic theory from Newton's non-relativistic theory?
 As we shall see, even this seemingly unassailable statement does not hold.

-It is well-known that non-relativistic theories of gravity can be geometrized in analogy with GR. `Newton-Cartan theory' (NCT) typically refers to a geometric theory equivalent to Newtonian gravity.
-As standardly presented, this theory is given by models of the form $\langle M, \tau, h, \nabla, \Phi \rangle$, where $M$ is a differentiable manifold as usual, $\tau$ is a (degenerate) temporal metric, $h$ is a (degenerate) spatial metric, and $\nabla$ is a Newton-Cartan connection which is compatible with both $\tau$ and $h$ \parencite[p.~248]{Malament}.
-Some important features of this theory are as follows: \begin{enumerate} \item The temporal and spatial metrics obey the orthogonality condition $\tau_{\mu}h^{\mu\nu} = 0$. \item The connection is assumed to be symmetric, which ensures that torsion is zero (from this it follows that e.g.~$\nabla_{[\mu} \tau_{\lambda]}$ = 0). \item The equation of motion is the geometrised Poisson equation $R_{\mu\nu} = 4 \pi G \rho \tau_{\mu}\tau_{\nu}$, where $R_{\mu\nu}$ is the Ricci curvature. \end{enumerate} Taken together, test particles in NCT are understood to follow geodesics in a curved spacetime (where the curvature is located in the temporal metric) in a manner that is empirically equivalent to Newtonian gravity,\footnote{In fact, for full equivalence with standard Newtonian gravity, further curvature conditions must be imposed in NCT---see e.g.~\parencite[p.~268]{Malament}.
+It is well-known that non-relativistic theories of gravity can be geometrized in analogy with GR. `Newton-Cartan theory' (NCT) typically refers to a geometric theory closely related to Newtonian gravity (via the well-known Trautman geometrisation/recovery theorems---see \parencite[Ch.~4]{Malament}).
+As standardly presented, this theory is given by models of the form $\langle M, \tau, h, \nabla, \Phi \rangle$, where $M$ is a differentiable manifold as usual, $\tau$ is a (degenerate) temporal metric, $h$ is a (degenerate) spatial metric, and $\nabla$ is a Newton-Cartan connection.
+Some important features of this theory are as follows: \begin{enumerate} \item The temporal and spatial metrics obey the orthogonality condition $\tau_{\mu}h^{\mu\nu} = 0$. \item There is a ``compatibility condition", in analogy with metric compatibility in GR, ensuring that the derivative operator associated with the connection is compatible with both metrics such that $\nabla_{\rho} t_{\mu} = 0$ and $\nabla_{\rho} h^{\mu\nu} = 0$. \item The connection is assumed to have zero torsion (from this it follows that e.g.~$\nabla_{[\mu} \tau_{\lambda]}$ = 0). \item The equation of motion is the geometrised Poisson equation $R_{\mu\nu} = 4 \pi \rho \tau_{\mu}\tau_{\nu}$, where $R_{\mu\nu}$ is the Ricci curvature. \end{enumerate} Taken together, test particles in NCT are understood to follow geodesics in a curved spacetime (where the curvature is located in the temporal metric) in a manner that is empirically equivalent to Newtonian gravity,\footnote{In fact, for full empirical equivalence with standard Newtonian gravity, further curvature conditions must be imposed in NCT---see e.g.~\parencite[p.~268]{Malament}.
 These further conditions won't be relevant to us in what follows.} but in very close analogy to GR regarding its geometric structure.
-Essentially, NCT repackages Newtonian gravity in differential-geometric language similar to that of GR.
+Essentially, NCT reformulates Newtonian gravity into a differential-geometric language similar to that of GR.\footnote{We say this without yet wishing to imply that the theories are `fully' (i.e.,~interpretationally/physically) equivalent---more on this below.}